kyma-project/kyma/docs/application-connector/docs/008-details-ac-security.md

 The Proxy Service calls the registered APIs accordingly, basing on the security type specified in the API registration process.

-The Proxy Service overrides the registered APIs security type if it gets a request which contains the `Access-Token` header.
-In such case, the Proxy Service rewrites the token from the `Access-Token` header into an OAuth-compliant `Authorization` header and forwards it to the target API.
+The Proxy Service overrides the registered APIs security type if it gets a request which contains the **Access-Token** header.
+In such a case, the Proxy Service rewrites the token from the **Access-Token** header into an OAuth-compliant **Authorization** header and forwards it to the target API.

-This mechanism is suited for implementations, in which an external application handles user authentication.
+This mechanism is suited for implementations in which an external application handles user authentication.

-See [this](https://github.com/kyma-project/examples/tree/master/call-ec) example to see such implementation in action.
+See [this](https://github.com/kyma-project/examples/tree/master/call-ec) example to see such an implementation in action.